Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 • Rock

-• Grass (partially useful in PvP)
+• Grass (situationally useful in PvP)

 Raid Impact

-• Stack Flying-type DPS
+• Focus heavily on Flying-type DPS

-• Use Mega boosts like:
+• Use Mega boosts when possible, especially:

 • Mega Rayquaza